-In convex (shape-restricted) regression \citep[e.g.,][]{Lim2014,HanWellner2016,Balazs2016,KurEtAl2020} the regression function $f_*$ is known to be convex over a convex domain~$\setX_*$, and the goal is to estimate $f_*$ by a convex function.
-In this setting, it is common to choose the estimator from the class of max-affine functions (functions defined as the maximum of finitely many affine functions) because they approximate any convex function at worst-case optimal rate \citep{BalazsGyorgySzepesvari2015}.
-Moreover, empirical risk minimization over max-affine functions can be reformulated as a tractable convex optimization problem (solvable in polynomial-time \wrt\ $d$ and $n$; \citealp[Section~6.5.5]{BoydVandenberghe2004}).
-Although several extensions of max-affine functions were proposed \citep{BagirovEtAl2010,SunYu2019,Siahkamarietal2020}, none have been shown to achieve the minimax rate up to logarithmic factors (i.e., near-minimax rate) in the general Lipschitz setting of~\eqref{eq:data-model}.
+In convex (shape-restricted) regression \citep[e.g.,][]{Lim2014,HanWellner2016,Balazs2016,KurEtAl2020}, the regression function $f_*$ is known to be convex on a convex domain~$\setX_*$, and the goal is to estimate $f_*$ by a convex function.
+In this setting, it is common to choose the estimator from the class of max-affine functions (functions defined as the maximum of finitely many affine functions) because they approximate any convex function at the worst-case optimal rate \citep{BalazsGyorgySzepesvari2015}.
+Moreover, empirical risk minimization over max-affine functions using $n$ hyperplanes can be reformulated as a tractable convex optimization problem (solvable in polynomial time \wrt\ $d$ and $n$; \citealp[Section~6.5.5]{BoydVandenberghe2004}).
+Although several extensions of max-affine functions were proposed \citep{BagirovEtAl2010,SunYu2019,SiahkamariEtAl2020}, none have been shown to achieve the minimax rate up to logarithmic factors (i.e., near-minimax rate) in the general Lipschitz setting of~\eqref{eq:data-model}.
 In this paper, we fill this gap by using the following extension of max-affine functions: